A Method for On-Orbit Calibration of the VLAST-P Electromagnetic Calorimeter: Very Large Area Gamma-ray Space Telescope Pathfinder

-The required readout energy range is designed to cover the energy range up to $5\,\mathrm{GeV}$.
-To measure incident photons up to $5\,\mathrm{GeV}$, simulations indicate a maximum energy deposition of approximately $4.1\,\mathrm{GeV}$ in a single crystal, which determines the upper limit of the measurement range.
+The calorimeter is designed to measure incident photons with energies up to 5\,GeV.
+For a 5\,GeV photon, simulations indicate that the total energy deposited in the full ECAL approaches 5\,GeV.
+The maximum energy deposition observed in a single crystal is approximately 4.1\,GeV, which determines the required dynamic range of the front-end readout electronics, since each channel must accommodate the largest possible energy deposited in an individual crystal.
 At the low-energy end, the energy threshold of single crystal in simulation is set to $3\,\mathrm{MeV}$; therefore, the electronic noise must be controlled to meet the threshold.
-As a result, the readout system is required to cover a wide dynamic range from the $3\,\mathrm{MeV}$ up to the $4.1\,\mathrm{GeV}$ saturation level.
+As a result, the readout system is required to cover a wide dynamic range from $3\,\mathrm{MeV}$ up to approximately 4.1\,GeV